 I’m sure most of us have felt it at some point or another, you get about two thirds of the way through your session – generally toward the end of the day – and you’re struggling to keep the pace up as you’re feeling so physically knackered.
 You have to pull in because you’re missing braking markers and your turn ins are sloppy.
-The next day you’re convinced you’ve been gang raped because can’t walk straight.
+The next day you start to think your body might be broken because you can’t walk straight.

 Motorcycle fitness is an important part of track days (just as important as correct riding technique) and helps improve both fun and safety.
 Fatigue has bad effects on your riding, the first being the physical effects of not being able to control yourself on the bike and the bike itself.